OpenTermsArchive/contrib-versions/AmazonKindleCloudReader/Legal Information.md

     Amazon elects to use the following software packages under the MIT license:

-    \- jQuery - © Copyright 2012 jQuery Foundation and other contributors http://jquery.com/.
+    \- jQuery - 2012 jQuery Foundation and other contributors http://jquery.com/.

     \- jQuery Cookie Plugin - © 2010 Klaus Hartl (stilbuero.de).